Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Taxonomy

 \subsubsection{Storage}

-determines if additional data can be stored on the distributed ledger besides default transaction information.

-The characteristics are \textit{yes}, if data can be stored and \textit{no}, if no additional data can be stored.
+denotes whether additional data can be stored on the distributed ledger beyond the default transaction information.
+The attribute value can either be \textit{yes} if data can be stored or \textit{no}, if additional data cannot be stored.

-The distributed ledger of Bitcoin allows for the storage of arbitrary data inside of transactions.
-This allows Bitcoin to be used as a first layer system, see Section \ref{sec:terminology_def}, which is done by Counterparty \cite{yeow2018decentralized}.
-In contrast to Bitcoin, IOTA does not allow for such an additional storage of data \cite{iota_transaction}.
+The distributed ledger of Bitcoin allows arbitrary data to be stored inside transactions.
+This allows Bitcoin to be used as a base layer for other DLT systems, such as observed in the Counterparty system \cite{yeow2018decentralized}.
+In contrast to Bitcoin, IOTA does not allow additional data to be stored \cite{iota_transaction}.